Guard and archers of Mary, Queen of Scots: Formation

-James Savoy, a French trumpeter, and other soldiers were given wages for service before the "listing of the guard".
+James Savoy, a French trumpeter, and other soldiers were given wages for service before the "listing of the guard" in 1562.
 Savoy's equipment included a red taffeta banderole.
+Savoy was a military trumpeter and shawmer in Scottish royal service since January 1549.

 The number of the guard was "complete and erect" on 1 April 1562.
 The wages of the whole contingent would amount to £9,000 Scots yearly.

 George Buchanan claimed the guard was a force of foreign mercenaries, though French soldiers were in a minority.
+Lord Herries, in his Historical Memoirs, claims that Mary's brother Lord James publicly objected to the guard as a forerunner of tyranny.
 Buchanan asserts that David Rizzio was wary of the loyalty of the Scottish guards to the Scottish nobility and tried to have more foreign "soldiers of fortune" employed, such as Germans or Italians.
 A number of Frenchmen can be identified in the records.

 The guard was funded in part from the Thirds of Benefices, money which might otherwise have funded church ministers.
 John Knox complained that in 1563 "the gaird and the effairis of the kytcheing wer so gryping that the mynisteris stipendis could nocht be payit".
+Some funds were received from William Fowler (father of the poet William Fowler), who was a treasurer of the Queen's French revenue.

 Buchanan and Knox both suggest that Mary's motivation for establishing a guard include an incident in November 1561 while at Holyrood Palace, when she became frightened "as if horsemen had been in the close, and the Palace been enclosed about".
 Knox thought her fears of kidnap this occasion may have been caused by "hir awin womanlie fantasye" or a rumour spread by courtiers.
 Buchanan proposed the fictive incident or rumour was concocted by Mary with John Stewart, Commendator of Coldingham in order to forward the establishment of a palace guard.

 In Buchanan's version, the rumour was that James Hamilton, 3rd Earl of Arran planned to abduct Mary and take her to his castle (Kinneil House), fourteen miles from Edinburgh.
+Arran had fought for the Scottish Reformation, and when Mary arrived in Scotland he commanded a guard of men at arms for Edinburgh burgh council.